dllrun/foam-extend-general-contact/README.md

 This code repository is based on the Finite Volume Method and it is forked from " https://github.com/Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0 ".
 The improved code library " [solidModel](src/solidModels/) " is an extension of the tools to predict deformation due to contact in solids.
-This includes the new tool " [solidGeneralContact](src/solidModels/fvPatchFields/solidContact/solidGeneralContactFvPatchVectorField.C) " for contact analysis to allow the simulation of multiple solid bodies (e.g., particles) in contact.
-It also provides the coupling of the thermal contact boundary condition.
+This includes the new tool " [solidGeneralContact](src/solidModels/fvPatchFields/solidContact/solidGeneralContactFvPatchVectorField.C) " for contact analysis to allow the simulation of multiple solid bodies (e.g. particles) in contact.
+It also provides the coupling of thermal contact boundary condition.
 Please note that this is limited to one-to-one contact and no multiple solid bodies are allowed currently.
 Furthermore, the " [elasticThermalSolidFoam](applications/solvers/solidMechanics/elasticThermalSolidFoam) " solver was improved to make it functional with the
 " [solidContact](src/solidModels/fvPatchFields/solidContact/) " library.

 <br/>